Kerbalism/Parts/README.txt

 -----Note: Blender files utilize a plugin called TexTools, I used this for baking diffuse maps.

 Unity - Unity setup for exporting the parts out to the game.

+Compiled - KSP Ready files with some example scripts.
+(Scripts may be old and not relevant to current Kerbalism setup: Suggested Do not use)